dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

 override `Object.operator==` unless they are instances of `int` or `String`, objects implementing `Symbol` originally created by a symbol literal or a constant invocation of the `Symbol` constructor, or objects implementing `Type` originally created by a constant type literal expression.
+It is a compile-time error if any two of the values are equal according to `==`.

 Let *e<sub>1</sub>* … *e<sub>n</sub>* be the constant element expressions of *s* in source order, and let *v*<sub>1</sub> … *v<sub>n</sub>* be their respective constant values.